 Senior neurologist, Prof. Mohammad Wasay, Aga Khan University (AKU), has been awarded with the Pakistan Academy of Science (PAS)'s Gold medal 2015 in recognition of his work for prevention and control of neurological diseases in Pakistan.
 For more information, please visit the Pakistan Academy of Science website.

 Three Nation Media Group journalists were among 16 journalists recognised for their exemplary work in reporting on development issues at the inaugural 2015 Zimeo Excellence in Media Awards by the African Media Initiative in Johannesburg, South Africa.
 Mr Mosota and Ms Kilonzo received a joint award in the data journalism category for a story published in the Daily Nation and titled "Tobacco war gets graphic" on tobacco use in the country and its consequences.
 Ms Okeyo, on the other hand, received the Dr Ameena Gurib-Fakim (president of Mauritius) Award for Excellence in Media: Science Reporting for her story titled "Medics prescribe measures to tame rising drug abuse" and published in the Business Daily, a Nation Media Group publication.
-For more information, please visit the Zimeo awards website.
+For more information, please visit the ZIMEO website.

 Islamabad Serena Hotel was awarded Pakistan's Leading Hotel & Pakistan's Leading Hotel Suite (more information here), the Kabul Serena Hotel was awarded Afghanistan's Leading Hotel (more information here), and Dushanbe Serena Hotel was awarded Tajikistan's Leading Hotel (more information here) at the World Travel Awards at the Asia & Australasia Gala Ceremony 2015 in Hong Kong.